 - Restart Processing, and open the controller with File->Sketchbook->polargraphcontroller.

 - Run: When some files have opened up and you can see some code, hit the play button in the toolbar (or use Ctrl-R) and you should see the controller spring into live.

-It'll only be a small window, so go ahead and maximise it, or stretch it so you can see everything.
+It'll only be a small window, so go ahead and stretch it so you can see everything.
 If it worked, then well done.
 NEXT!